codermeghagithub/Backend_part1/Mongodb/Day-3/update.md

 - **Explanation**: This replaces the document for `"user2"` with the new one provided.

 ---
+## Update Operators and Their Use

+Here’s a quick recap of MongoDB update operators for reference:

+$set: Sets or updates a field’s value (creates the field if it doesn’t exist).

+$inc: Increments a numeric field by a specified value.

+$push: Adds an item to an array field.

+$pull: Removes a specific item from an array field.

+$unset: Deletes a field from the document.

 ### **3. Update Operators**
 MongoDB uses **update operators** to modify documents.
 Some common ones are: